cert-manager/website/content/en/docs/usage/gateway-api.md

 | `tls.certificateRef.kind`  | Must be set to `Secret`.                                    |
 | `tls.certificateRef.group` | Must be set to `core`.                                      |

-In the following example, the three first listener blocks are not going to be used to generate Certificate resources:
+In the following example, the first three listener blocks will not be used to generate Certificate resources:

 ```yaml
 apiVersion: networking.x-k8s.io/v1alpha1